[Portrait] Guido Castelnuovo, professor of medieval history and director of the Avignon University Publishing House

 Why did you choose to work in academic research?

-It is very banal to write it, but it is above all a question of curiosity, of the attraction of the unknown (or the little known) that one wishes to understand or at least decipher.
+It is very commonplace to write this, but it is above all a question of curiosity, of the attraction of the unknown (or the little known) that one wishes to understand or at least decipher.
 Curiosity then gives rise to a taste for handling documents, the source of all research (in archives, libraries, books).
 From these discoveries and the pleasure one takes in interpreting them comes, finally, the desire to communicate what one has learned, hence the enthusiasm, which is still mine, for the dissemination of research, through teaching or publishing.

 What advice would you give to students who want to do research?